Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Your LASIK eye surgery is now complete.
 Once you're finished, your eye surgeon or a team member will provide you with an eye shield and detailed instructions for recovery.

 LASIK recovery time will not be the same for every person who undergoes LASIK surgery.

-These symptoms tend to subside during the first week, though.
-If they do not, it is recommended to request a follow-up visit to the eye clinic and consult the eye doctor.
-Re-operation may be necessary if eye measurements do not change for two subsequent visits held at least three months apart.
+If these symptoms do not go away in the first week, request a follow-up visit to the eye clinic and consult the eye doctor.
+Re-operation may be necessary if eye measurements do not change.

 Other factors, such as contact sports and hot tubs, can increase the risk of infection or lengthen the healing process time.